danyalzia/DIrrlicht/README.md

 Installation
 ------------

 DIrrlicht relies on CIrrlicht, so you have to install CIrrlicht in order to compile DIrrlicht.
 On Linux, currently the Code::Blocks is supported.
 It assumes that Irrlicht and CIrrlicht are installed in "$HOME" directory, so you have to place them in that directory and then open the Code::Blocks project and compile.
-At later time, building with dub will also be supported.
+At later time, building with dub and Visual D will also be supported.

 License
 -------